lbasora/FEAT/README.md

 # Fuel Estimation in Air Transportation (FEAT)
 This is a fork of the original repository containing Jupyter Notebooks and csv files that support the submitted paper *Fuel Estimation in Air Transportation: Modeling global fuel consumption for commercial aviation*.

-In addition, an implementation of the paper algorithms in Python based on the [OpenAP](https://github.com/junzis/openap) is under development.
+In addition, an implementation of the paper algorithms in Python based on the [OpenAP](https://github.com/junzis/openap) and [traffic](https://github.com/xoolive/traffic) libraries is under development.

 ## Using FEAT Python Library